-Expected outcome and pitfalls: These results will provide us with a crucial insight into MIF’s role as a protective or detrimental factor within different contexts of neurodegeneration.
-Moreover, it will extend our knowledge regarding the common or different pathways involved in different subtypes of ALS in particular and other neurodegenerative diseases in general.
-Separating intracellular fractions is a delicate process that is not always successful even if the protocol is carried out with great precision, so this can be an obstacle affecting the accuracy of the results.
-Thus, a combination of different experimental methods will need to be used in order to provide reliable results.
-In addition, neuronal cell lines are not always the precise model to investigate neurodegenerative phenotypes.
-Therefore, we propose to extend the study to primary cortical neurons and MNs in order to refine the quality of these results.
-Finally, the use of MNs derived from iPSCs of ALS patients will give us a more reliable answer regarding the relevance of our results in a human context.
+Expected outcome and pitfalls: These results will provide us with crucial insight into MIF’s role as a protective or detrimental factor within different contexts of neurodegeneration.
+Moreover, it will extend our knowledge regarding the common or distinct pathways involved in different subtypes of ALS in particular and other neurodegenerative diseases in general.
+Separating intracellular fractions is a delicate process that is not always successful even if the protocol is carried out with great precision, and this has the potential to impact the accuracy of the results.
+Thus, a combination of different experimental methods will be employed in order to ensure reliability.
+In addition, neuronal cell lines are not always the most precise model to investigate neurodegenerative phenotypes.
+Therefore, we propose to extend our study to primary cortical neurons and MNs in order to refine the quality of these results.
+Finally, the use of MNs derived from the iPSCs of ALS patients will give us a more reliable answer regarding the relevance of our results in a human context.

 C.4.
 Conditions available for the research.
 The personnel involved in this project will include the principal investigator, four Ph.D. students and a technician.
-My laboratory is fully equipped, and has access to all equipment required for the study of ALS pathogenesis including the biochemical techniques, molecular biology, imaging and animal experiments.
-The laboratory is equipped with an FPLC system, real-time PCR machine, low and ultra-centrifuges, cryostat, imaging systems including fluorescence and confocal microscopes, an ECL imaging apparatus, tissue culture room, incubators, equipment for animal behavioral tests (Rotarod, hind limb grip strength).
-Institutional services at BGU include a new state-of-the-art animal facility equipped with animal surgical equipment, DNA sequencing unit, mass spectroscopy facility, flow cytometer, etc.
+My laboratory is fully equipped, and has access to all equipment required for the proposed study of ALS pathogenesis including the described biochemical, molecular biology, imaging, and animal experiments.
+The laboratory is equipped with an FPLC system, real-time PCR machine, cryostat, low-speed and ultra-centrifuges, imaging systems including fluorescence and confocal microscopes, an ECL imaging apparatus, tissue culture room, incubators, and equipment for animal behavioral tests (Rotarod, hind limb grip strength).
+Institutional services at BGU include a new state-of-the-art animal facility equipped with animal surgical equipment, DNA sequencing unit, mass spectroscopy facility, and flow cytometers.

 Bibliography